Jannick05/DiscordMerge/readme.md

 4. **Configuration:** Administrators can modify plugin settings and permissions as needed to fit the server's requirements.

 ## Support and Feedback
 For support, bug reports, or feature requests, please open an issue on this repository.
-We welcome any feedback or suggestions for improving DiscordMerge.
+I welcome any feedback or suggestions for improving DiscordMerge.

 ## Contributing
 I appreciate contributions from the community!
 If you're interested in contributing to DiscordMerge, please contact me on discord: `jannick_05`.